johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-03.md

 authenticity of the DNS UPDATE and then do the same checks and verifications as a CDS or CSYNC scanner does.
-The difference from the scanner is only in the validation: single SIG(0) signature by a key that the receiver trusts vs DNSSEC signature that chains back to a DNSSEC trust anchor that a scanner trusts.
+The difference from the scanner is only in the validation: single SIG(0) signature by a key that the UPDATE Receiver trusts vs DNSSEC signatures that chain back to a DNSSEC trust anchor that the validator trusts.

+Another issue of concern is whether a parent-side service that provides support for changes to child delegation information via DNS UPDATE opens up for potential denial-of-service attacks.
+The answer is likely no, as it is possible to have a very strict rate-limiting policy based on the observation that no child zone should have a legitimate need to change its delegation information freqently.

+Furthermore, as the location of the UPDATE Receiver can be separated from any parent name server even in the worst case the only service that can be subject to an attack is the UPDATE Receiver itself, which is a service that previously did not exist.

 # IANA Considerations.